abotzer/Python-Style-Guide/python_style_guide.md

 Put anything you can in the configuration file.
 It’s a great habit and it’ll make it easier to change your code behavior later on.

-**The law of diameter**

-Any method of an object should call only methods belonging to:
+**The Law of Diameter** - Any method of an object should call only methods belonging to:

 * The object.
 * The parameters of the method.
 * Any object the method created.
 * Attributes of the object.

-**Avoid Temporal Coupling**

-Temporal coupling is not an explicit coupling.
+**Avoid Temporal Coupling** - Temporal coupling is not an explicit coupling.
 It occurs when method A must be called before method B although they aren’t programmatically connected.
 How you avoid this?

 * Make both methods private and create a public parent method that encapsulates their temporal relation.
 * As a thumb rule - make your code as concurrent as possible.